Car Accident & Injury Lawyers in Chicago, IL

 If you have been injured in a car accident in Chicago, there are a few things you need to know.
 First, if another driver was negligent in causing the accident, you may be entitled to significant financial compensation.
 Second, this compensation typically comes from the negligent driver’s insurance company, which will fight tooth and nail to avoid paying you.
 Third, in order to recover the money you are owed, you will need to be able to quantify your losses and collect enough evidence to convince the insurance company (or a court) that you are entitled to just compensation.

 At Malman Law, we have represented more than 7,000 auto accident victims and have recovered millions of dollars in compensation for their losses.
-Our attorneys and professional staff know how to extract maximum value from the insurance companies.
+Our Chicago car accident attorneys and professional staff know how to extract maximum value from the insurance companies.
 Hence, whether your case involves small-scale damage, catastrophic injury, or even a tragic loss of life, we have the knowledge, experience, and resources necessary to effectively pursue your claim.

 Reasons Why You May Be Entitled to Compensation

 Drivers are required to operate their vehicles in a safe and reasonably prudent manner.
 Unfortunately, as we know from the hundreds of car accidents that happen in Illinois every single day, many, many drivers fail to meet this standard of care.
 Driver negligence leads to thousands of serious injuries and hundreds of deaths throughout the state every year.
 Here in Chicago, someone dies in an accident roughly every three days.

 As a victim of a car accident, there are several potential reasons why you may be entitled to financial compensation.
 The following is a non-exhaustive list of potential grounds for filing a lawsuit against a negligent driver: